CQ/X de NO5W GPS-Enabled Software for Mobile Contesting

 System Requirements

 CQ/X was developed for the Windows OS and has been used primarily on WinXP(both the 32-bit and 64-bit versions).
 It has also been tested on Win2K.
 It has not been tested on Win98 or on Vista.
+User K5END has recently (January 2011) reported success using the program with Windows 7 with the only problem encountered being finding drivers for some of his USB-RS232 adapters.
 The machine I use for mobile operations is a Dell Latitude D400 running XP.
 The machine has 1GB of RAM and runs at 1.7Ghz.
 Detailed description of requirements for use of the software under various operating scenarios can be found in the What You Need document.

 Program Development